klejeune/teclyn/README.md

 # Teclyn
 Teclyn is a multiplatform C#/Asp.Net production-ready toolkit using CQRS and Event-Sourcing.

-## Work in progress
-Teclyn is not fully useable yet.

-The first official release should happen between August and Octobre 2016.
-The version number will change to 1.x at this point.

 ## Philosophy
 Teclyn is...
 - A toolkit: it is not a restrictive framework